nvbn/nvbn.github.io/_posts/2014-09-22-green-threads-on-pyboard.md

 Some weeks ago i received new fancy device &mdash; [pyboard](http://micropython.org/).
 It's like arduino, but using python instead of wiring.
 I was little disappointed, because micropython wasn't have multithreading module.

-And i developed [microasync](https://github.com/nvbn/microasync) &mdash; library with green threads for micropathon.
+And i developed [microasync](https://github.com/nvbn/microasync) &mdash; library with green threads for micropython.

 Little example, code for toggling leds concurrently: